What is Stalking?

 “Stalking” is defined differently for purposes of the Kansas Protection from Stalking Act.
 Under this Act, “stalking” is the “intentional harassment of another person that places the other person in reasonable fear for that person’s safety.”
 K.S.A.
 60-31a01 et seq.
 For more information on stalking laws in Kansas or for legal advice, you should seek the assistance of an advocate or attorney.
 While this all may sound complicated, the important thing to keep in mind is this: If you believe someone is stalking you, consider seeking help.
 You could be in physical danger.
 There are several things you can do to try to increase your safety, some of which will be discussed in KCSDV’s Stalking brochure.

-- 46% of stalking victims experience at least one unwanted contact per week.
+- Almost half of stalking victims experience at least one unwanted contact per week.

-- 1 in 4 victims report being stalked through the use of some form of technology (such as email or instant messaging).
+- 1 in 4 stalking victims report being stalked by some form of technology such as email.

 Impact of Stalking